Wattysaid/dsif-git-main-project/Feature_selection_and_challenges.md

 ### 📋 Feature Selection Summary

-Here is a breakdown of the RFE-selected features according to my predefined feature groups and the pre-hardship fields.
+The results of the RFE excercise are captured below.
+Before getting to these results I first reviewed the data dictionary.
+I created logical groupings for the data then created two groups pre and post hardship.
+I created this grouping off the back of the data dictionary.
+I then proceeded to evaluate the data I grouped under the pre-hardship category.

 ---

-### 🗂️ Features Found in Feature Groups
+### 🗂️ RFE Features by logical grouping (grouping and pre-hardship)

 - **Credit History**:
   - `mo_sin_old_il_acct`